Akshitha412/Interview-agent/README.md

 > static, that check before the program runs, while dynamic determined runtiime
 > python is dynamically typed, so i do not need to declare the type of varible explicty, this makes python flexible
 > :submit
-  -> Score: 4/10 | Feedback: The candidate correctly identified Python as dynamically typed and mentioned the flexibility it provides, but the explanation of static and dynamic typing was brief and lacked clarity, and the answer could benefit from more specific examples and details on how dynamic typing affects code design.
+   #### Score: 4/10 |
+   #### Feedback: The candidate correctly identified Python as dynamically typed and mentioned the flexibility it provides,           but the explanation of static and dynamic typing was brief and lacked clarity, and the answer could benefit from             specific examples and details on how dynamic typing affects code design.

-Computing final evaluation...
+### Computing final evaluation...

 ==================================================